PreferredAI/cornac/tutorials/propensity_stratified_evaluation.md

 Unbiased | 2.0754 | 2.2818 | 0.8746 | 0.0494 |  0.3432 |       0.0396 |    0.0411 | 200008.0000
 ```

 `SIZE` column represents the number of feedback in each stratum (`Q1` or `Q2`). `Unbiased` row represents the estimated propensity-based evaluation per each metric while `Closed` row represents the classical evaluation.
-It reproduces Table 1-b (or Table 2) in [Jadidinejad et al.](https://arxiv.org/abs/2104.08912).
+It reproduces Table 1-b (or Table 2) in [the original paper](https://arxiv.org/abs/2104.08912).
 Due to the random splitting, the above numbers are slightly different with the paper but the insight is the same!

 ## How to cite?
 Use the corresponding bibtex entry to cite the paper: